-- If you are on academic probation, and you drop the course after census day of the semester, the dropped course is included in the number of semester hours allowed under probation.
+- If you are on academic probation, and you withdraw a course after “census day” of the term, thewithdrawn course is included in the number of semester hours allowed under probation.
 Census Day foreach term can be found on the University calendars.

-- Dropping a course has Financial Aid implications.
-If you receive Financial Aid, please contact their office to discuss your plans.
+- Withdrawing from a course has Financial Aid implications.
+If you receive Financial Aid, please contacttheir office to discuss your plans.

-- When you drop a course before the deadline, you will not receive a grade, however the course willappear on your transcript with a “W”; the drop does not affect your GPA.
+- If you withdraw from a course before the deadline, you will not receive a grade, however the course willappear on your transcript with a “W”; the drop does not affect your GPA.

-- If you are dropping a course that is a prerequisite or co-prerequisite for another course you are registered for in a current or future semester, the drop will impact that subsequent course.
+- If you withdraw from a course that is a prerequisite or co-requisite for another course you are registeredfor in a future semester, the withdrawal will impact that subsequent course.

 Students who are registered as campus based students pay different fees that give them access to campus based amenities/services like the Student Recreation Center, Student Health Services, etc. Campus based classes, whether face to face or online, use section numbers that begin with 0xx, like 001, 002, 003, or 061, 062, 063 etc.